delovett/bamazon/Documentation/activity_map.md

 ## bamazonManager

 1. List Menu Options: Create a new Node application called `bamazonManager.js`.
-Running this application will: List a set of menu options:
+Running this application will: List a set of menu options: - choices

     * View Products for Sale